 NEW EDITOR-IN-CHIEF German Freshman Tells Why She Came To America An interview with Sonia Grodka, the new freshman from Germany.
 Gracious, dare I, with my German vocabulary limited to "ich liebe dich?"
 I dared and discovered that my squeamishness was for naught, because Sonia speaks English fluently, having learned it from her parents and from two years in an American high school.
 It was easy to establish the essential bond of contact with my interviewee; the science-religion symposium provided great conversa-tional material.
 More pertinent questions presented themselves, however: Why did you leave Ger-many; will you continue living in the United States; what are you most interested in as a student at Connecticut College, etc.?
 Sonia answered them religiously, as she has many times, no doubt, but let no sign of a practice effect creep in.
 Sonia, born eighteen years ago in Berlin, received her early education in Germany, going through the kindergarten stage under a French governess, then four years in the German "public school" and Competition Keen four years in a high school.
-Upon coming to America in 1937 she completed her high school course King, Shank, And Croxton Form New Editorial Staff L. Ressler, H. Lederer, And F. Cornell Replace Business Staff The newly appointed staff of the Connecticut College News was announced at the annual News banquet at College Inn tonight.
+Upon coming to America in 1937 she completed her high school course at Richmond Hill High School in New York, being graduated with (Continued to Page Four) Paint And Powder Club Of Wesleyan To Present "Romeo And Juliet" Paint and Powder, the dramatic society of Wesleyan University, announces that it will present "Romeo and Juliet" in Palmer Auditorium on April 21.
+Romeo will be portrayed by Edward Cotter, the boy whose picture was taken from Fanning Hall last year.
+Wig and Candle asks that students refrain from repeating this act; Romeo will be here in person.
+On the heels of Quality Street, Wig and Candle is preparing for next year's dramatic productions.
+Ruth Anne Likely is heading the reading committee which will select 1941's plays.
+King, Shank, And Croxton Form New Editorial Staff L. Ressler, H. Lederer, And F. Cornell Replace Business Staff The newly appointed staff of the Connecticut College News was announced at the annual News banquet at College Inn tonight.
 The staff will assume its duties at once.
 Nancy Wolfe '42 has been selected to succeed Thea Dutcher 41 as Editor-in-Chief.
 Nancy has been President's Reporter for the past year, and had already served on News as a reporter for two years.
 She has also held office as assistant advertising manager of News, Vice-president of her freshman class, assistant director of the Pageant, President of North Cottage, Secretary-Treasurer of cabinet, and justice of Honor Court.
 She has been on the Dean's list since she came to college.
 Pat King '42, who has been Managing Editor this year, was appointed Senior editor to succeed Lorraine Lewis '41.
 Pat was a reporter during her sophomore year and has been class historian for Koine and Chairman of Faculty Forum this year.
 She has been elected President of Interclub Council for the next year.
 Shirley Simkin '42 will be editor in charge of a newly created feature department next year.
 She has been News editor this year, and served as a reporter during her freshman and sophomore years.
-Other editorial appointments include:

-Managing Editor-Betty Shank

-43. News Editor-Kay Croxton

-43. President's Reporter - Sally Kelly '43.
+Other editorial appointments in- Managing Editor-Betty Shank 43.
+News Editor-Kay Croxton 43.
+President's Reporter - Sally Exchange Editor-Nancy Troland '44.
+The Business staff will include: